ZhenyingZhu/StudyNotes/ASP.md

 - it uses Azure AD.
 Need to provision the App Registrations.
 - `dotnet tool install -g msidentity-app-sync`

-Without using the tool, the steps are [Protect an ASP.NET Core web API with the Microsoft identity platform](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-v2-aspnet-core-web-api)

 [Register an application with the Microsoft identity platform](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app)

 - Azure portal -> Azure Active Directory -> App registrations -> New registration